yannbf/ionic-lottie/README.md

-# Ionic2 Lottie Sample
+# Ionic Lottie Sample

-This is a very experimental test that uses [lottie-angular2](https://github.com/chenqingspring/lottie-angular2) to display animations in ionic2.
+This is a sample project that uses [ng-lottie](https://github.com/chenqingspring/ng-lottie) to display animations provided by a json in ionic 3.